Robin-Boissay/DistanceClicker/README.md

 # DistanceClicker
-The futur best game of the year !
+The future best game of the year!